nayram/-accountable-book-library/Readme.md

 ### Books

-To create data for each reference run the command `seed:import-books`.
+To create data for each reference run the command `yarn run seed:import-books`.
 4 books are created for each reference.

 ### Users

-To import sample user data run the command `seed:import-users`.
+To import sample user data run the command `yarn seed:import-users`.
 You can view the sample user data [here](/migrations/seeders/users/users-collection.ts)

 ## API